The Eryri Way Long Distance Footpath

 Served by plenty of public transport between the start and end with some sections walk-able from a single base, using public transport in between.

 Eryri is full of popular walking trails, from the paths up to Cwm Idwal to the motorways up Yr Wyddfa (Snowdon).
 What it didn’t have at the time of designing the Eryri Way is a backpacker’s long distance trail.
 The Cambrian Way, which failed to gain official status in 1970s – a mixed blessing – cuts north across the highest terrain and might be suitable for the peak bagger or the very fit.
-The Cambrian Way could also be combined with a Half-Eryri Way with a high level traverse and am mid level return to the start Then there’s the North Wales Path that cuts across from the northern end of Offa’s Dyke trail to Bangor.
-Why it doesn’t continue to Caernarfon to join onto the Llyn Coastal Path is a mystery only the path’s designers may answer.
-That said, the section of the NWP across from Conwy to above Aber is possibly the best mid level walk in the area across green paths and fields the colour and texture of golf courses.
+The Cambrian Way could also be combined with a Half-Eryri Way with a high level traverse and am mid level return to the start Then there’s the North Wales Path that cuts across from the northern end of Offa’s Dyke National Trail to Bangor.
+The section of the NWP across from Conwy to above Aber is possibly the best mid level walk in the area across green paths and fields the colour and texture of golf courses.
 Finally, there are the pretenders to the crown – the Snowdonia Way and Taith Eryri, which does seem suspiciously similar to the Eryri Way…

-The idea for the Eryri Way Trail came from an idea I had when I was still in college of a walk around the old boundary of Caernarfonshire.
+The idea for the Eryri Way Trail came from an idea I had in the early 90s of a walk around the old boundary of Caernarfonshire.
 Since then the Wales Coast Path has organised the Caernarfon to Porthmadog section of the walk so I needed to devise a suitable walk from Porthmadog to Caernarfon.
 Originally, it was intended to go via Cwm Ystradllyn but the path wasn’t good and finding it was generally impossible (as it wasn’t there).
 The second option was to follow the floodplain to Aberglaslyn, but the Welsh Highland Railway had removed some bridges necessitating a brief swim if this route is to be undertaken.

 Finally, I realised that the route should start from Penrhyndeudraeth.
 It has the advantage of turning the first half into a Coast to Coast that would be an excellent trip if you only have three days or so to spare.
 You can make use of the railway system too, as there is a Ffestiniog narrow gauge railway and a regular station here.
 It would be possible to walk this route by public transport and return to a base at night.
 You can even catch the narrow gauge railway from the walks’ end at Caernarfon to Penrhyndeudraeth, which makes a fitting end or even start to the trip.